open-company/open-company-email/README.md

 ## Images

-Some images are kept in [this folder](dev-resources/images/) only as backup since they are already on our CDN.
-They belong at the top level of the production assets bucket.
+Images are kept in [this folder](resources/images/) and synced to the email_images folder of the predefined S3 bucket.
+Bucket changes based on the environment.

 ## Participation